okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 * Exchange the code for tokens
 * Exchange existing tokens that are obtained from client 1 for a new set of tokens for client 2
 * Validate the device secret
-* Revoke the device secret to end a session
+* Revoke the device secret to end the session

 This feature is based on the [OpenID Connect Native SSO for Mobile Apps](https://openid.net/specs/openid-connect-native-sso-1_0.html) draft specification.